Higher education in the United States: Adjunctification

 In 2017, 17% of faculty were tenured.
 89% of adjunct professors worked at more than one job.
 An adjunct was paid an average of $2,700 for a single course.
 While student-faculty ratios remained the same since 1975, administrator-student ratio went from 1–84 to 1–68.
-In 2018, the American Association of University Professors (AAUP) reported that 73 percent of all faculty positions were filled by adjuncts.
+In 2018, the American Association of University Professors (AAUP) reported that 73% of all faculty positions were filled by adjuncts.

 According to the American Federation of Teachers, "nearly 25 percent of adjunct faculty members rely on public assistance, and 40 percent struggle to cover basic household expenses" and just 15 percent of adjuncts said they are able to comfortably cover basic expenses from month to month."

 Adjunct organizations include the Coalition for Contingent (COCAL), the New Faculty Majority, and SEIU Faculty Forward.

 The American Federation of Teachers and the International Brotherhood of Teamsters have also organized contingent academic labor.

+Unionizing and labor actions

+2022 and 2023 were record years for academic labor strikes in the United States.